Skip to product information

 Blue Liveaboard

-On reviewing the Blue Liveaboard, it scores 30% on the SDE Liveaboard Rating - Non-Diver Companion Rating, as it has 3 of 10 total non-diver companion features (see below).
+My score of the Blue Liveaboard is 3/10 on the SDE Liveaboard Rating for Non-Diver Companion Rating, as it has 3 of the 10 total key non-diver companion features (see below).

 Are kayaks available on the Blue Liveaboard?